SmartThingsCommunity/webrtc-tutorial/step_5/STEP_5.md

 }
 ```

 Wait some time until `healthCheck` is received and the device become online.
-At this time, you can control all capabilities of the device
+At this time, you can control all capabilities of the device.
-and your Schema integration is complete.
+Your Schema integration is now complete!